Accentua Blog

 And the wider business world is starting to say the quiet part out loud.
 Just this week, the UK Department for Business and Trade reminded exporters that “your UK content won’t land the same way in Canada, Croatia and China”.
 Not as a warning, but as an opportunity.
 The brands that scale abroad aren’t louder.
 They’re more local.

-Where reporting translation goes wrong
+Where translation often goes wrong.

 Still, in many companies, translation is treated as the final handover.
 A mechanical step.
 A task for after the work is done.
 But this is exactly where reporting and learning projects start to unravel.